bfv/openedge-db/README.md

 see: [release notes](release-notes)<br/>

 This docker images facilitates running an OpenEdge db in a Docker container.
 Apart from this it facilitates builing and/or updating the database from a given `.df`/`.st`.
+IMPORTANT: All files should LF delimited (not CRLF) and end with an LF!

 ## volumes
 The following volumes are important for running the database: